-Kimberly Marshall is known worldwide for her compelling programs and presentations of organ music.
+Kimberly Marshall is known worldwide for her compelling presentations of organ music.
+She currently holds the Patricia and Leonard Goldman Endowed Professorship in Organ at Arizona State University.
 Her distinguished achievement in organ performance and scholarship was recognized by the Royal College of Organists in 2022 with their highest award.
-She is an accomplished teacher, giving master classes internationally.
-She currently holds the Patricia and Leonard Goldman Endowed Professorship in Organ at Arizona State University.
-From 2019-2022 she held the Hedda Andersson Visiting Professorship at the Malmö Academy of Music.

-Marshall has performed and presented her research at 11 national conventions of the American Guild of Organists.
-In July 2018, she was chosen as the organ soloist with orchestra for the final concert of the AGO National Convention in the Kauffman Center, Kansas City, where she was extolled for “the ease and facility” with which she performed the “virtuosic pedal cadenza.”
-(The American Organist, Oct 2018).
+Marshall has performed and presented her research at 13 national conventions of the American Guild of Organists.
 She gave the final recital on the two large organs at Stanford’s Memorial Church for the San Francisco Convention in July 2024.

 Contact